01 of 06

 Andrew Thomas Lee

 Photographer Andrew Thomas Lee’s food and restaurant images have appeared in national magazines ranging from People and Bon Appetit to Esquire, but on his Instagram feed, viewers get to see a different side of his work.
-There’s still—unsurprisingly—a lot of food photography, but instead of polished pictures of the interiors of a restaurant, Lee will instead share a shot of its founders in a moment of fun.
-Followers can also expect to see behind-the-scenes images from his shoots around the city, Lee’s personal food adventures, as well as tender moments with his wife and dog.Continue to 5 of 6 below.
+There’s still—unsurprisingly—a lot of food photography, but instead of polished pictures of the interiors of a restaurant, Lee will instead share a shot of its founders--like this one of the trio behind the award-winning Staplehouse--in a moment of fun.
+Followers can also expect to see behind-the-scenes images from his shoots around the city, his personal food adventures and tender moments with his wife and dog.Continue to 5 of 6 below.

 05 of 06